binipringle/right-to-be-forgotten/_texts/2-europe.md

 editor: Sabina Pringle
 source:
 toc:
+- European convention on Human Rights
-- European constitution
+- European Union Data Protection Directive
-- Google v Spain
+- Google Spain v AEPD and Mario Costeja González (2014)
-- GDPR
+- General Data Protection Regulation (GDPR) Article 17 Right to erasure (‘right to be forgotten’)
+- Google LLC v.
+CNIL (2019)
 - Other stuff
 - More other stuff
 - And more